d-patravali/CSE151A_Project_2024/README.md

 Link To Google Colab For Milestone 3: https://colab.research.google.com/drive/1uKWRTpOmAjVMnLwXn6AM4jrfSNOKDguN?usp=sharing (Can only be accessed when using UCSD email)

+Link To Google Colab For Milestone 4: https://colab.research.google.com/drive/1uKWRTpOmAjVMnLwXn6AM4jrfSNOKDguN?usp=sharing (Can only be accessed when using UCSD email)

 ## Milestone 2 Work and Changes:
 Milestone 2 Q5: How will you preprocess your data?
 You should only explain (do not perform pre-processing as that is in MS3) this in your README.md file and link your Jupyter notebook to it.
 All code and  Jupyter notebooks have be uploaded to your repo.